Elina Svitolina beats top-ranked Iga Swiatek to reach Wimbledon semifinals

 WIMBLEDON, England (AP) — Three months after returning from maternity leave, Elina Svitolina reached the Wimbledon semifinals by beating top-ranked Iga Swiatek 7-5, 6-7 (5), 6-2 Tuesday.

+“First of all I’m going to have a beer, probably,” Svitolina said on court.
+“At the beginning of the tournament if someone would tell me that I will be in the semifinal and beating world No. 1, I would just say that they’re crazy.”

-Swiatek, a four-time major champion, won the French Open last month but was playing in the Wimbledon quarterfinals for the first time.
+Swiatek, a four-time major champion, won her third French Open title last month but was playing in the Wimbledon quarterfinals for the first time.

+At one point, Svitolina won 20 of 22 points against Swiatek on Centre Court, including 16 of the final 18 points in the first set.

+Svitolina will next face Marketa Vondrousova for a spot in Saturday's final.
+It will be the Ukrainian player's second appearance in the Wimbledon semifinals.
+She lost to eventual champion Simona Halep at that stage in 2019.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports